hindu-comm/mail_stream_indology/2015/08/Fwd_12_13_WSC_Public/40__Dipak_Bhattacharya.md

 >
 >>
 >
-> ​Announcements from publishers promoting their publications are *strictly
+> Announcements from publishers promoting their publications are *strictly
 > deprecated* on the INDOLOGY list.
 >
 > We all know and respect MLBD.
 There is no need to publicise their